Aguaro-Guariquito

 Park History

 The Llanos region has supported human communities for millennia, with indigenous groups and later llanero (plains) cattle culture developing lifestyles adapted to the seasonal flooding cycles.
 Traditional extensive cattle ranching shaped Llanos landscapes for centuries, maintaining open grasslands through grazing and periodic burning.
 By the mid-20th century, intensification of agriculture and cattle ranching began transforming Llanos ecosystems, prompting conservation concerns.
-Aguaro-Guariquito National Park was established in 1974 to protect representative Llanos ecosystems and wildlife populations declining in unprotected areas.
-Park designation involved complex negotiations with existing landowners and ranchers, some of whose operations continued within park boundaries.
+Aguaro-Guariquito National Park was established on March 7, 1974 under President Rafael Caldera to protect representative Llanos ecosystems and wildlife populations declining in unprotected areas.
+[1] Park designation involved complex negotiations with existing landowners and ranchers, some of whose operations continued within park boundaries.
 Management has worked to balance conservation with traditional land uses, regulating grazing and farming activities while protecting critical wildlife habitats.
 The park has served as an important site for ecological research documenting Llanos biodiversity and ecosystem processes.
-Management approaches have evolved to recognize that some traditional practices, particularly extensive grazing, can be compatible with conservation objectives.
 The park exemplifies efforts to protect grassland ecosystems often undervalued compared to forests, demonstrating the Llanos' ecological richness and conservation importance.

 Major Trails And Attractions